terraharbor/.github/profile/README.md

 - [terraharbor/frontend](https://github.com/terraharbor/frontend) - repository containing the code for the frontend of the application;
 - [terraharbor/infrastructure](https://github.com/terraharbor/infrastructure) - repository for the infrastructure code, to deploy the TerraHarbor application and its components;
 - [terraharbor/website](https://github.com/terraharbor/website) - repository for the TerraHarbor project website.

+## Getting Started

+If you're a developer or contributor, a good place to start is the [terraharbor/project-management](https://github.com/terraharbor/project-management) repository, where you can find general documentation and guidelines for contributing to the project.

+If you're a user interested in testing our application, you can [start by deploying it locally using Docker Compose](https://github.com/terraharbor/infrastructure?tab=readme-ov-file#running-docker-compose-locally).